 - To observe rehearsals and have input in discussions and production meetings.

 - To assist the company in documenting the rehearsal process for the purposes of marketing, archiving and evaluating the project through blogs, social media and other forms as agreed.

-The bursary recipient will demonstrate a commitment to living and making theatre in the South West area and will also be or become a participant of the JMK Salisbury Playhouse directors’ group and as part of the bursary will also be responsible for working with the JMK artistic coordinator, and Salisbury Playhouse to support and facilitate the group until next year’s bursary recipient is chosen.
+The bursary recipient will demonstrate a commitment to living and making theatre in the South West region and will also be or become a participant of the JMK Salisbury Playhouse Directors’ Group and as part of the bursary will also be responsible for working with JMK and Salisbury Playhouse to support and facilitate the group

 How to apply

-- Why you are interested in working with Ryan McBryde on this production of Before the Party
+- Why you are interested in working with Ryan McBryde on this production of Love on the Links at Salisbury Playhouse

 - Your relevant experience and what you can bring to the role